-When the vehicle arrives at the WTS, the driver will exit the vehicle to book in at the weighbridge and be handed a Proximity Tag (this is the tag that ensures the 5m safety zone within the building), this tag must be handed back to the weighbridge operator when the vehicle goes back onto the weighbridge to leave the site.
+When the vehicle arrives at the weighbridge to book in, the driver will be handed a Proximity Tag for the vehicle (this is the tag that ensures the 5m safety zone within the building), this tag must be handed back to the weighbridge operator when the vehicle goes back onto the weighbridge to leave the site.

-Thermal Incidents onboard RCVs: in the event of a WCA becoming aware of a thermal incident onboard an RCV destined for Sittingbourne WTS, Kent Fire and Rescue services must be contacted in the first instance, where instruction will be given.
-The vehicle will be escorted/directed to the WTS and parked in a designated area.
+Thermal Incidents onboard RCVs: in the event of a WCA becoming aware of a thermal incident onboard an RCV destined for Ashford WTS, Kent Fire and Rescue services must be contacted in the first instance, where instruction will be given.
+The vehicle will be escorted/directed to the WTS and parked in the designated area.

 KCC must be notified that the vehicle is being escorted to the facility prior to arrival to ensure staff are prepared to receive the hot load.
 The WCA crew must take direction from the Facility Management during and after the load has been extinguished.